-I let my hand drop.
-"I need to tell you something, Logan.”
+I let my hand drop away from the calendar.
+“I need to tell you something, Logan.”

-“Okay," she says, sounding confused.
-I see her squinting at me like I’m weirding her out as I spin my wheelchair back around.
+“Okay?"
+She's squinting at me as if I’m weirding her out when I spin back around.

-Logan stares at me with a blank look on her face that I could only describe as either confusion or fear.
-“We--werewolves?”
+Logan stares at me with a blank look on her face that I can only describe as either confusion or fear.
+“We–werewolves?”